tedneward/Azgaarnoth/Creatures/Dog.md

 >___
 >***Keen Hearing and Smell.*** The mastiff has advantage on Wisdom (Perception) checks that rely on hearing or smell.
 >
+>***Pack Tactics.*** The mastiff has advantage on an attack roll against a creature if at least one of the mastiff's allies is within 5 feet of the creature and the ally isn't incapacitated.
+>
 >#### Actions
 >***Bite.*** Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
 Hit: 4 (1d6 + 1) piercing damage.
 If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.
 >